Safety Officers

 How do you handle stunt safety?

-We work closely with stunt coordinators to review action sequences, ensure proper safety measures are in place, monitor rehearsals and filming, and verify all safety equipment and protocols.
+We work closely with stunt coordinators to review action scenes and put the right safety steps in place.
+Our officers watch rehearsals and filming.
+They then check all safety gear and protocols.

 What about regulatory compliance?